mlambert125/new-java-curriculum/content/react-state-management-4/_index.md

 - I can use `react-router` to create a multi-page experience in a single-page application.
 - I can use `useParams` to access dynamic segments of a URL in a react-router page component.
+- I can interact directly with the DOM without triggering re-renders using the `useRef` hook.